Rio de Janeiro, Brazil · Wednesday 2 June 2027

 Adjusted Time

-Maratona do Rio is a full marathon held in Rio de Janeiro, Brazil, scheduled for Sunday 2 June 2024.
-The course is run on trail surface with 201m of total elevation gain, reaching a maximum altitude of 36m above sea level.
+Maratona do Rio is a full marathon held in Rio de Janeiro, Brazil.
+It is scheduled for Wednesday 2 June 2027.
+The course is run on road surface with 201m of total climbing, with its high point near 36m above sea level.
 For registration and full race details, visit the official Maratona do Rio website.

-With 201m of elevation gain, this is a moderately undulating course.
-The route ranges from 2m to 36m above sea level (34m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 201m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Maratona do Rio against other marathons to find the right race for your goals.